Harry-Hopkinson/R6-No-Recoil/README.md

 4. **Enjoy Smoother Aim!**

 ## 🚧 Currently in Development
-- **Crouch Macro** - As suggested by r6cruch[https://github.com/Harry-Hopkinson/R6-No-Recoil/issues/1]
+- **Crouch Macro** – As suggested by [r6cruch](https://github.com/Harry-Hopkinson/R6-No-Recoil/issues/1)
 - **Improved GUI** – A cleaner, more user-friendly interface is being developed.
 - **Customisation Options** – Ability to fine-tune settings via a UI panel.

 ## ⚠️ Disclaimer
 This tool is for **educational purposes only**.
 Use it at your own risk.
 I do not advocate cheating.
-Windows defender may falsely flag this program as a virus.
+Windows Defender may falsely flag this program as a virus.
 Just allow the app to run anyway.
-If you are unsure, use **Virus Total** to check the program.
+If you are unsure, use **VirusTotal** to check the program.

 ---